 “Try this diet: celery and water”

-We’ve all heard that celery takes more calories to chew and digest then you actually consume from it.
+We’ve all heard that celery takes more calories to chew and digest than you actually consume from it.

 We have seen this taken to the extreme where only celery and water were consumed in order to lose weight quickly.

-Every carton of ice cream, bag of Funyuns, and box of Oreos would be running for their lives!
+Every carton of ice cream, a bag of Funyuns, and a box of Oreos would be running for their lives!